mdehtisham/javascript-30/shoping-list/README.md

 # Shoping List App

-## Vanilla JavaScript shopping list app from my Modern JS From The Beginning course.

 This project is created to focus on working with the DOM, events, state, local storage and other fundamentals of JavaScript.

 #### Features